 All campus employment is coordinated through the Office of Financial Aid.
 The following FAQs may be of help if you are considering an on-campus job.

-Students may access the Online Job Board at http://jobs.financialaid.rice.edu.
+Students may access the Rice Job Board at http://jobs.financialaid.rice.edu.
 From the Job Board's home page, click on "Applicants" and use your Rice NetID and password to login.
 Once logged in, you may create a profile, browse jobs and submit applications through the site.

 Federal Work Study is a part-time employment program for students who have demonstrated financial need according to eligibility criteria set forth by the federal government.
 Students are limited to earning the dollar amount shown on their award letter.